louietouie/louietouie.github.io/_posts/2024-11-18-ground-loops.markdown

 The current goal is just to get this robot arm to draw simple shapes using differential inverse kinematics (with the help of Drake).
 I plan on using ros2_control and Odrive's ROS2 CAN package to make interfaces for the RPi 5 to communicate with the ODrive and Arduino/TMC2209.
 The RPi will have a RS485 and the Arduino will have a MCP2515 for CAN communication.

 Planning the wiring has been a bit more difficult than I expected because it has taken me some time to understand how to manage ground loops and electromagnetic interference (EMI).
-Below are some of the questions I have had, and hopefully their answers.
+Below are some of the questions I have had, and hopefully their answers (thank you solomon!).

 <hr style = "margin-top: 4rem">
 <br /><br />